api3dao/old-api3-docs/airnode/2-7-config-json.md

 # `config.json`

 `config.json` is the configuration file used for deploying Airnode.
-It is composed of three main sections:
+It is composed of four main sections:

 1. A list of [OIS](/airnode/2-6-ois.md)
 2. An object of lists of triggers, each mapping to an endpoint defined in an OIS in 1